abtion/guidelines/career/ladder.md

 - [ ] Refactors test code: extracts methods, breaks up long tests
 - [ ] Uses evident data in tests.
 - [ ] Understands the tradeoff between test isolation and test speed.
+- [ ] Starts practicing spiking if they don't know how to test something.
+Then sets the spike aside once a general path is understood and writes from scratch TDD.

 #### Iterative
 - [ ] Delivers working code with each commit.